-During the third quarter 2016, the Company developed a new onsite testing program to demonstrate AOT viscosity reduction at prospective customer sites.
-This program utilized a fully functional laboratory-scale AOT device designed and developed by the Company and tested at the Southern Research Institute.
+During the third quarter 2016, the Company developed an onsite testing program to demonstrate AOT viscosity reduction at prospective customer sites.
+This program utilized a laboratory-scale AOT device designed and developed by the Company and tested at the Southern Research Institute.
 Under this program, Company engineers set up a temporary lab at the customer's site to test a full range of crude oils.
 Fees charged for providing this service were dependent on scope of services, crude oil sample to be tested, and onsite time requirements.
 In the fourth quarter 2016, the Company entered a contract to provide these onsite testing services to a North American oil producer and pipeline operator over a one-week period in early 2017 at a fixed price of \$50,000.
 This test was performed in January 2017; data analysis and final report was completed in March 2017.
 Test results demonstrated viscosity reduction under limited laboratory conditions.
-The test equipment was not capable of controlling temperature as required to simulate operating conditions.
-The oil producer has requested access to a full-scale pilot facility and operating data when available.
-The Company plans to upgrade the laboratory-scale AOT device in 2018 to include temperature control and is actively pursuing a pilot site to demonstrate AOT operations.
+The oil producer has since requested access to observe a full-scale demonstration facility and view operating data when they become available.